 Lisa is an Academic Consultant Level 2 for the School of Nursing at the University of Ottawa and an Associate Investigator with the Nursing Best Practice Research Unit.
 She has published on a variety of topics in national and international peer-reviewed and other journals.
 In addition to a BScN in community health from Ryerson University and a Master in Education from the University of Ottawa, Lisa has certification in Multiple Intervention Programming, Health Management, and Community Health Nursing.

 Lisa’s long term goal is to improve health care in Canada by advocating for a sustainable and equitable health care system.
-Lisa may be contacted by e-mail at: chair [at] cdpac.ca
+Lisa may be contacted by e-mail at: admin [at] cdpac.ca